 The Impact of Hurricane Matthew Path

-The impact of Hurricane Matthew spread throughout Haiti, the Caribbean Sea and the U.S. While later reports deem Matthew as “under-rated,” the devastation was still significant.
+The impact of the hurricane path spread throughout Haiti, the Caribbean Sea and the U.S. While later reports deem Matthew as “under-rated,” the devastation was still significant.

 Hurricane Matthew produced heavy rains that ultimately led to flooding and landslides across the island of St. Vincent.
 More than 25 people were evacuated in nearby Buccament Bay when the Hermitage River rose and overtopped the banks.
 All water service was cut off as a result.